Mickaël Biron

-Mickaël Christophe Biron (born 26 August 1997) is a Martiniquais professional footballer who plays as a forward or a winger for German club 1.
-FC Nürnberg and the Martinique national team.
+Mickaël Christophe Biron (born 26 August 1997) is a Martiniquais professional footballer who plays as a forward or a winger for Turkish TFF 1.
+Lig club Batman Petrolspor on loan from German side 1.
+FC Nürnberg, and the Martinique national team.

-Career
+Club career

-On 2 July 2021, Biron moved from Nancy to Oostende, and was loaned back to Nancy for one season immediately after.
-Both clubs are owned by the Pacific Media Group.
+On 2 July 2021, Biron was bought by K.V.
+Oostende from AS Nancy for a club-record €5 million, but was immediately loaned back to Nancy for one season and later sold for €2.5 million, without playing a single game for Oostende.
+Both clubs were owned by the Pacific Media Group (PMG).
+Concerns were raised at the time by local media outlets, and in 2025 this transfer became central to a Belgian Federal Police investigation into PMG co-founder Paul Conway, in relation to 6 fraud allegations linked to Oostende's bankruptcy.

-On 16 July 2022, Biron signed a three-year contract with RWDM.
+On 16 July 2022, Biron was bought for €2.5 million by RWDM where he signed a three-year contract.

-On 8 August 2024, Biron moved on loan to OH Leuven for one season, with a mandatory buy option and 3-year contract for Biron in case OH Leuven would avoid relegation.
+On 8 August 2024, Biron moved on loan to OH Leuven for one season, with a mandatory buy option and three-year contract for Biron in case OH Leuven would avoid relegation.
 A few months later, the loan deal was terminated early, with Biron moving back to RWD Molenbeek already as from 2025.
 Biron has made 11 league and 1 cup appearance for OH Leuven, but had failed to score.

 On 10 July 2025, Biron joined 1.
-FC Nürnberg in German 2.
+FC Nürnberg in Germany's 2.
 Bundesliga.
+On 17 June 2026, he was loaned to Batman Petrolspor in Turkey.